AG7GN/networking/hamwan-arden-home-README.md

 | :--: | :--: |
 | 1 | __10.27.190.1__ |
 | 2 | __10.27.190.14/28__ |

+	Set the table aside.
+We'll be using it later.

 1. If you are not within WiFi range of another AREDN user's node or don't want to connect to the AREDN wireless mesh, __uncheck__ the __Enable__ box in the __Mesh RF__ section.
 1. In the __WAN__ section, select __Protocol: Static__ and configure as follows: